pantheon-systems/decoupled-drupal/README.template.md

 ```

 ## Enabling Xdebug
+The following lando commands can be used to toggle xdebug:
+ - `lando xdebug-on`: Enable xdebug.
+ - `lando xdebug-off`: Disable xdebug.

-Xdebug can be used by making the following changes:
+Xdebug can also be enabled permanently by making the following changes:

 1. Edit `.lando.yml`:
    ```yaml
    config: